Tag Archive for: Residential Roof Repair Atlanta

 Clean Gutters and Downspouts – Clean gutters are crucial for water drainage, especially during winter.
 Remove debris, leaves, and blockages from gutters and downspouts to prevent ice dams and water backups.

-Winter roof damage resulting from frozen gutters and downspouts
+Winter roof damage frozen gutters and downspouts

 Seal Roof Leaks – Address existing leaks (as quickly as possible) by sealing them with roofing cement or calling your roofer to fix them.
 Leaks can worsen during freezing temperatures, leading to ice formation and more significant damage.